 Where: Cheney Trailhead – Columbia Plateau Trail

 Overview: The 130-mile Columbia Plateau State Park Trail starts southwest of Spokane.
 Built on an abandoned railbed, the trail follows the Snake River south, ending near Pasco.
-We will be completing trail maintenance during this work party as well as installing a new bench alongside the trail.
+For the work party, we will focus on cutting back encroaching vegetation from the trail.

 Hiking Information: No hiking.
 After our safety briefing at the trailhead, we will load up in State Park vehicles to cruise down the trail to the worksites.